krnwonseungee/p2-guide/week-2/learning-objectives/javascript-the-language.md

 it's kind of hard.

 ## :+1:
-1. I can define variables that contain Strings, Numbers, functions and object literals
+1. I can define variables that contain Strings, Numbers, Functions and Object
 1. I am comfortable passing functions as arguments to other functions
 1. I use the `var` keyword to prevent variables from entering the global scope
 1. I can iterate over arrays and objects